NFT-Standards-WG/eip-content-type/eip-draft_nft_content_type.md

 A struct being returned from the NFT will not much additional gas overhead and any field omitted can simply be left blank.<br>
     This proposal provides support for both on-chain and off-chain content to compliment the provided existing NFT metadata.<br>
     This also allows full provenance for on-chain HTML or text content that may need to be interperted by a metadata server or external file (such as metadata on IPFS)<br>
-    By allowing arbitrary content-types, platforms can decide what to render from content as opposed to metadata.
+    By allowing arbitrary mime files with `content`, platforms can decide what to render from content as opposed to metadata.
 Content here can be `text/markdown`, for instance, and supporting platforms can render the markdown file alongside the metadata if recognized.

 ### Additional example
 A NFT solely consisting of HTML content can be created with the following implementation: